Out of School Time

 Theatre

-Students learn foundational theater techniques and hone their personal and collective acting and storytelling skills while exploring current issues and events, from family narratives to local and national headlines. *Class offerings include solo and ensemble performance and theatrical storytelling.
+Students learn foundational theatre techniques and hone their personal and collective acting and storytelling skills while exploring current issues and events, from family narratives to local and national headlines.

 Visual Art

-Students develop techniques specific to the visual art form being studied and discover new ways to see and move through the world through visual self expression. *Class offerings include painting, drawing, and cartooning and illustration, as well as interdisciplinary classes.
+Students develop techniques and styles across visual arts and discover new ways to see and move through the world through visual self expression.

 Cost